jwliao1209/ArtCoder/README.md

 ## Generation
-To generate the asethetic qrcode, use the following commands:
+To generate the aesthetic qrcode, use the following commands:
 ```
-python generate_asethetic_qrcode.py
+python generate_aesthetic_qrcode.py
 ```